gloobsters/gloobie/docs/renderer-manifest.md

 `string` `name`: A user-friendly name of the renderer.
 This can be any text, but MUST NOT be over 64 bytes.
 Example: `Gloobie`

 `string` `winExecutablePath`: The path to the renderer to run on Windows.
-This MUST be relative to the Installation Directory.
+This SHOULD be relative to the Installation Directory, but MAY be a full path for the purposes of development.
 Example: `Renderers/Gloobie/Gloobie.exe`

 `string` `unixExecutablePath`: The path to the renderer to run on Linux/Mac/other unix-like platforms.
-This MUST be relative to the Installation Directory.
+This SHOULD be relative to the Installation Directory, but MAY be a full path for the purposes of development.
 Example: `Renderers/Gloobie/Renderite.Gloobie`

 `optional` `bool` `runInWine`: When true on unix-like platforms, the Renderer should be executed under a Wine context.
 Default: `false`